Sofia Vergara Nude At 45, Says She ‘Can’t Be Perfect’ On Naked Issue of Women’s Health Magazine

 Working hard is one of the things that Sofia Vergara believes in the most, which has led her to her many successes in her acting career.

-Sofia said that she wasn’t always the “youngest” or “most intelligent” woman in the room but she was always “the hardest working one.”
+Sofia said that she wasn’t always the “youngest” or “most intelligent” woman in the room, but she was always “the hardest working one.”

 “Dreams don’t happen if you just sit down and accept things.”